-The Every Student Succeeds Act gave Georgia an opportunity to reflect on and refine previous education reforms and engage Georgians in a meaningful way to chart out the future of education in our state - together.
+Though not a perfect piece of federal legislation, we appreciate the flexibility afforded by the Every Student Succeeds Act (ESSA) and the opportunity to chart a course that better aligns with the values, priorities, and expectations of Georgia's citizens.
+ESSA gave Georgia an opportunity to reflect on and refine previous education reforms and engage Georgians in a meaningful way to chart out the future of education in our state - together.